Re-introduction of beavers to Purbeck

 The feedback revealed widespread enthusiasm for bringing beavers back to Purbeck and helped to identify the measures needed to manage any potential impacts, steering us towards proposing a phased reintroduction plan.

-If the Little Sea release is approved by the Department of the Environment, Farming and Rural Affairs (DEFRA), it will be the UK’s first licence for an unfenced release of beavers into the wild.
+If the Little Sea release is approved by the Department of the Environment, Farming and Rural Affairs (DEFRA), it could be the UK’s first licence for an unfenced release of beavers into the wild.

-Your can read about the proposals in more detail here: Purbeck Beaver Project phased proposal summary (PDF / 0.4MB) download
+You can read about the proposals in more detail here: Purbeck Beaver Project phased proposal summary (PDF / 0.4MB) download

 - Beavers are a large rodent, best known for building dams in streams.
 The deeper, slow-moving pools they create protect the underwater entrances to their burrow or lodge and allow them to swim more easily.